sussy-code/smov/.github/CONTRIBUTING.md

 - Keep as much as possible to the style of movie-web.
 Have a look round our codebase to familiarise yourself with how we do things!
 - Make sure to take note of the ESLint errors and warnings! **Do not ignore them!** They are there for a reason.
 - Test, test, test!
 Make sure you fully test the features you are contributing.

+### Language Contributions
+Language contritions help movie-web massively allowing people from all across the world to use our app!

+Like most apps, our translations are stored in `.json` files.
+Each language string has a unique key (For example, `notFound.genericTitle`) which references a language string in the appropriate language file.

+Each language file is called `translation.json` and are stored in the `src/setup/languages/<language code>/` folder.
+For example, the English language file is located at `src/setup/languages/en/translation.json`.